Plainsong (song)

 "Plainsong" is a song by English rock band the Cure.
-It serves as the opening track to the band's eighth studio album Disintegration (1989).
-The song has often been regarded as one of the band's greatest and has been described as the "perfect opener" for the album and even some have called it one of the greatest opening tracks of all time with Vice claiming it to be a "one-two punch" alongside the second track "Pictures of You", finding it "makes for one of the most evocative introductions ever committed to tape".
+It serves as the opening track to the band's eighth studio album, Disintegration (1989).
+The song is regarded as one of the band's greatest.
+It has been described as the "perfect opener" for the album and as one of the greatest opening tracks of all time.
+Vice described "Plainsong" and the song that follows it, "Pictures of You", as a one-two punch that is "one of the most evocative introductions ever committed to tape".

-The song was also released as the B-side to the single release of "Disintegration", which was released in 1989 exclusively in Spain.
+"Plainsong" was also released as the B-side to the single release of "Disintegration", which was released in 1989 exclusively in Spain.
 The song was also remixed on the remix album Torn Down (2018).

 Composition and themes

-Much like the rest of the album, the song exhibits dark themes such as depression and ageing.
-These themes were brought upon by frontman Robert Smith turning 30, along with the increased success and fame the band were brought with their previous album Kiss Me, Kiss Me, Kiss Me (1987), leading him to resort to psychedelic drugs.
-Reviewer Serg Childed referred to the lyrics "a dialogue in which the first speaker describes natural phenomena such as darkness, cold, and rain while their companion dramatizes the situation by comparing each event to the end of the world and portending death".
-Another reviewer felt Smith's age added "a sort-of oblivious sex appeal, a cool that wouldn’t work had Smith been a few years older", while calling the song "incomparably epic in its intro".
+Reviewer Serg Childed referred to the lyrics of "Plainsong" as "a dialogue in which the first speaker describes natural phenomena such as darkness, cold, and rain while their companion dramatizes the situation by comparing each event to the end of the world and portending death".
+Another reviewer felt Robert Smith's age added "a sort-of oblivious sex appeal, a cool that wouldn't work had Smith been a few years older", while calling the song "incomparably epic in its intro".

-The song is noted for its lengthy intro, which starts with quiet wind chimes and then the crash of a drum followed by soaring synthesisers, pounding drums and heavy bass.
-The vocals are quiet and appear after two minutes into the song, which has been seen as "the voice [...] struggling to make itself heard through the distorted meteorology of a storm", with critic Neil Crossley calling it "a deft touch that heightens the intensity of his voice, stripped bare and deadpan despite the sumptuous layers of echo" and also described it as "immersing the listener in Smith’s turbulent, doom-laden world", feeling the lyrics portrayed "a girl who compares the weather to death and complains about feeling old".
-Biographer Jeff Apter described the song as "unravelling ever so slowly in a shower of synths and guitars" while Robert Smith himself described it as "very lush and orchestral".
-Treblezine felt the song was "a mesmerising opening statement that’s gothic in the manner of a cathedral".
+The song is noted for its lengthy introduction, which starts with quiet wind chimes and then the crash of a drum followed by soaring synthesisers, pounding drums and heavy bass.
+The vocals are quiet and appear after two minutes into the song, which has been seen as "the voice [...] struggling to make itself heard through the distorted meteorology of a storm".
+Critic Neil Crossley stated that the song "immers[ed] the listener in Smith's turbulent, doom-laden world"; he opined that the lyrics portray "a girl who compares the weather to death and complains about feeling old".
+Biographer Jeff Apter described the song as "unravelling ever so slowly in a shower of synths and guitars".
+Treblezine said that the song was "a mesmerising opening statement that's gothic in the manner of a cathedral".
 John Freeman of The Quietus noted keyboardist Roger O'Donnell's "‘walls of synthesizers'" and called the song a "gothic funeral march".